Skip to main content

 Chronic low-grade inflammation, often shown by an elevated hsCRP, drives insulin resistance and disrupts the brain signals that regulate hunger.
 Sources include visceral fat itself, gut dysbiosis, poor sleep, and chronic stress.
 Lowering hsCRP often parallels improvements in weight, energy, and mood.

-Some hormonal contraceptives, especially the depot progestin shot, are linked with modest weight gain in a subset of women.
+Some hormonal contraceptives, particularly the depot progestin shot, are linked with modest weight gain in a subset of women.
 Combination pills are largely weight-neutral on average, though individual responses vary.
 If you suspect your method is contributing, we discuss alternatives.

-Thyroid medication restores metabolic rate when the thyroid is genuinely under-active.
+Thyroid medication restores metabolic rate when the thyroid is truly under-active.
 It is not a weight-loss drug, and using thyroid hormone in someone with normal thyroid function is risky.
 We dose to target Free T3 and Free T4 in a healthy range, not to chase weight loss.

 Related Intelligence